leoloso/gatowebsites/content/docs/library/_default/replace-old-post-slug-with-new-post-slug-in-all-posts.md

 ---
 title: Replace an old post slug with a new post slug in all posts
-metaDesc: Convert all content to point to the new URL for some post
+description: Convert all content to point to the new URL for some post
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: